data2intelligence/SpaCET/docs/tutorial.md

 ## Show key quality control (QC) metrics

-Once you have created an SpaCE object, you can use `ST.metrics`  to compute and plot both UMI and gene counts across ST spots, respectively.
+Once you have created an SpaCE object, you can use `ST.metrics` and `ST.metrics.plot`  to compute and plot both UMI and gene counts across ST spots, respectively.
 Of note, the metrics matrix is stored in `ST@results$metrics`.

 ``` r
 # compute the QC metrics.